matze/wastebin/README.md

   Defaults to 128 and can be disabled by setting to 0.
 * `WASTEBIN_DATABASE_PATH` path to the sqlite3 database file.
 If not set, an in-memory database is used.
+* `WASTEBIN_HTTP_TIMEOUT` maximum number of seconds a request can be processed until wastebin responds with 408, by default it is set to 5 seconds.
 * `WASTEBIN_MAX_BODY_SIZE` number of bytes to accept for POST requests.
 Defaults to 1 MB.
 * `WASTEBIN_PASSWORD_SALT` salt used to hash user passwords used for encrypting